“Being kind to ourselves,

 each other and our world.”

-Pupils live the vision through their curriculum.
-Everything we teach aims to ensure that our pupils possess the body of knowledge and the set of skills to live the vision as they grow up.
+Pupils live the school vision through their curriculum.
+Everything we teach aims to ensure that our pupils possess the body of knowledge and the set of skills to live the vision as they move through the school and beyond.

 Click on the links below for the yearly plans and half-termly knowledge organisers.